IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

-\sysname{} was built as a web-based system using ReactJS\footnote{https://react.dev/} and React Flow\footnote{https://reactflow.dev/}. \sysname{} also includes two pipelines for (1) translating the user's exploratory intention into diverse suggestions and (2) generating images with previous exploration history.
-The technical details of these pipelines are discussed in the following sections.
+\sysname{} was built as a web-based system using ReactJS\footnote{https://react.dev/} and React Flow\footnote{https://reactflow.dev/}. \sysname{} includes a pipeline that operationalizes divergent intent by translating user-specified intent parameters into system-generated suggestions.
+The full prompts used for each step of this pipeline are provided in the supplementary material.